ivabus/feval/README.md

 ## License

-This crate is primarily distributed under the terms of the MIT license.
+This project is primarily distributed under the terms of the MIT license.